What is Freedom of Information?

 To find out if we are able to deal with your Freedom of Information request, please visit our page to see 'Which council does what?'

-If it is Northamptonshire County Council who should deal with your request, click onto the link provided and search 'FOI'.
-This will take you to their Freedom of Information page.
+If it is Northamptonshire County Council (NCC) who should deal with your request, click onto the link provided and search 'FOI'.
+This will take you to NCC's Freedom of Information page.

 If your request should be dealt with by a Town and Parish Council, please click on the link provided to see if you can send your Freedom of Information request by email or by post.

 The Information Commissioner's Office (ICO) is the UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

 - What is Freedom of Information? (you are here)